tabnetwork/pyenv/windows/2.64.11/README.md

 # pyenv for Windows

+**Important tips**
+It is recommended to use the install.ps1 script to install python

 [pyenv][1] is a great tool.
 We have ported it to Windows.
 We need your thoughts to improve this library and your feedback helps to grow the project.

 For existing python users, we support [installation via pip](#installation).